pior/mixpanel-s3/README.md

       --split              Split by event name
       --version            Show application version.

-> Note: use the TMPDIR to control where mixpanel-s3 will stage the raw events
+> Note: use the TMPDIR environment variable to control where mixpanel-s3 will
+> stage the raw events

 ## Environment Variables